ianvanharten/all-time-reading-list/README.md

 # All Time Reading List

 ### July 2009 (Montreal)
-- My Experiments with Truth by Mahatma Gandhi
+- My Experiments with Truth -- Mahatma Gandhi
-- Coming Up For Air by George Orwell
+- Coming Up For Air -- George Orwell
-- Burmese Days by George Orwell
+- Burmese Days -- George Orwell
-- On Writing by Stephen King
+- On Writing -- Stephen King
-- Catch 22 by Joseph Heller
+- Catch 22 -- Joseph Heller
-- Where Do We Go From Here by Martin Luther King
+- Where Do We Go From Here -- Martin Luther King
-- The Friends of Meager Fortune by David Adam Richards
+- The Friends of Meager Fortune -- David Adam Richards
-- A People's History of the United States by Howard Zinn
+- A People's History of the United States -- Howard Zinn
-- On the Road by Jack Kerouac
+- On the Road -- Jack Kerouac

-Jack Kerouac--On the Road

-Cormac McCarthy--The Road
+- The Road -- Cormac McCarthy

-Kurt Vonnegut--The Sirens of Titan
+- The Sirens of Titan -- Kurt Vonnegut

-Michael Bliss--Right Honourable Men
+- Right Honourable Men -- Michael Bliss

-James Joyce--A Portrait of the Artist as a Young Man
+- A Portrait of the Artist as a Young Man -- James Joyce

-John Friedman--Out of the Blue, A History of Lightning
+- Out of the Blue: A History of Lightning -- John Friedman

-Margaret Atwood--Moral Disorder
+- Moral Disorder -- Margaret Atwood

-Robert Pirsig--Zen and the Art of Motorcycle Maintenance
+- Zen and the Art of Motorcycle Maintenance -- Robert Pirsig

-Rawi Hage--Cockroach
+- Cockroach -- Rawi Hage

-Margaret Lawrence--Jest of God
+- Jest of God -- Margaret Laurence

-Margaret Atwood--Oryx and Crake
+- Oryx and Crake -- Margaret Atwood

-Timothy Findley--Pilgrim
+- Pilgrim -- Timothy Findley

-Walter Harding--The Days of Henry David Thoreau
+- The Days of Henry David Thoreau -- Walter Harding

-Margaret Atwood--The Edible Woman
+- The Edible Woman -- Margaret Atwood

-Alice Munro--Dance of the Happy Shades
+- Dance of the Happy Shades -- Alice Munro

-Lewis Carrol--Alice's Adventures in Wonderland and Through the Looking Glass
+- Alice's Adventures in Wonderland and Through the Looking Glass -- Lewis Carrol

-Robertson Davies--Fifth Business
+- Fifth Business -- Roberston Davies

-John Steinbeck--The Grapes of Wrath
+- The Grapes of Wrath -- John Steinbeck

-Jonathan Swift--Gulliver's Travels
+- Gulliver's Travels -- Jonathan Swift

-Margaret Laurence--The Stone Angel
+- The Stone Angel -- Margaret Laurence

-Margaret Atwood--Surfacing
+- Surfacing -- Margaret Atwood

 Robertson Davies--The Pleasures of Reading